kahnwong/karnwong.me/content/posts/2022-09-26-intro-to-pulumi.md

 }
 ```

-3. In`index.ts` modify the file so that it looks liks this:
+3. In`index.ts` modify the file so that it looks like this:

 ```typescript
 // Deploy Website to S3 with CloudFront